ergebnis/json-normalizer/README.md

 * `extra`
 * `scripts-descriptions`

 sections, the `Vendor\Composer\ConfigHashNormalizer` will sort the content of these sections by key in ascending order.
+If a value is an object, it will continue to sort its properties by name.

 :bulb: Find out more about the `config` section at [Composer: The composer.json schema](https://getcomposer.org/doc/06-config.md).